 "Jamison has the rare gift of being able to fuse her most intimate thoughts with insights gleaned from rigorous scholarship in the social sciences and history."—Award Jury

-Guests attending the event include award-winning Canadian writers, jury members, Canadian culture leaders, and our beloved literary community.
-Join the literary community for this flagship celebration of nonfiction writing and a chance to broaden your perspective.
+Guests attending the event included award-winning Canadian writers, jury members, Canadian culture leaders, and our beloved literary community.
+Thank you to all who attended this year's Weston International Award event to celebrate nonfiction writing.

 Event Sponsor